-- The test only provides information about medications for which one or more of the eight genes are known to influence medication concentration or response.
+- The test only provides information about medications for which one or more of the nine genes are known to influence medication concentration or response.
 Therefore, the test cannot determine how individuals respond to all medications in clinical use.

 - Response to medications is complex and often incompletely understood.
 The myDNA medication test only looks at one aspect which may affect medication response (i.e. changes in drug concentration due to genetic variation) and this should be considered when interpreting the test.
 Of note, a “normal” result does not predict that the patient will always respond to a medication and not experience any side effects, and allergic reactions cannot be detected by this genetic test.

 - The test does not detect all known variants in the genes tested.
 Only common variants are tested that are present in Caucasian, African and Asian backgrounds.
 If an individual carries a rare variant or a variant mostly found in other ethnicities, then this variant will not be detected, the allele will be classified as the default or wild type (e.g. *1) and the phenotype may be inaccurate.
 Only testing the common variants is the practice of most screening molecular genetic testing laboratories around the world.

 1. Caudle KE, Dunnenberger HM, Freimuth RR, Peterson JF, Burlison JD, Whirl-Carrillo M, et al. Standardizing terms for clinical pharmacogenetic test results: consensus terms from the Clinical Pharmacogenetics Implementation Consortium (CPIC).
 Genet Med.
 2017;19(2):215-23.